Trump's wall would be the 32nd active national emergency

 In fact, the US has been in a perpetual state of declared national emergency for four decades, and the country is currently under 31 concurrent states of emergency about a spectrum of international issues around the globe, according to a CNN review of documents from the Congressional Research Service and the Federal Register.

-The federal government is well into its third week of a partial shutdown over funding for the President's wall along the border with Mexico.
-The White House and Democrats in Congress are locked at an impasse: Trump is demanding $5.6 billion, while House Democrats have vowed not to give him a dollar.
+The federal government is now nearly three full weeks into a partial shutdown over funding for the President's wall along the border with Mexico.
+The White House and Democrats in Congress are locked at an impasse: Trump is demanding nearly $6 billion, while House Democrats have vowed not to give him one dollar.

-"I may declare a national emergency dependent on what's going to happen over the next few days," Trump told reporters on Sunday morning, floating using the National Emergencies Act of 1974 to activate special power during a crisis.
+"I have the absolute right to declare a national emergency.
+I haven't done it yet.
+I may do it.
+If this doesn't work out, probably I will do it.
+I would almost say definitely," Trump told reporters on Thursday morning, essentially vowing to bypass Congress if he can't make a deal.
+"We have plenty of funds if there's a national emergency."

+The National Emergencies Act of 1974 empowers the President to activate special powers during a crisis.
+Congress can undo a state of emergency declaration, but it would likely require a veto-proof majority, which is unlikely to come from the Republican-controlled Senate.

-House Intelligence Committee chairman Adam Schiff told CNN's Jake Tapper on "State of the Union" that Trump doesn't have the authority to do so.
+House Intelligence Committee chairman Adam Schiff told CNN's Jake Tapper on "State of the Union" on Sunday that Trump doesn't have the authority to declare an emergency.
 "If Harry Truman couldn't nationalize the steel industry during wartime, this President doesn't have the power to declare an emergency and build a multibillion-dollar wall on the border.
 So, that's a nonstarter."

 But acting White House chief of staff Mick Mulvaney defended the possibility: "I'm actually heavily involved with it and have been working with all of the Cabinet secretaries to try and find money that we can legally use to defend the southern border," he said on the same program.
 "Presidents have authority to defend the nation."